SCAIL: Towards Studio-Grade Character Animation via In-Context Learning of 3D-Consistent Pose Representations: More Ablation Studies

-To validate the effectiveness of our proposed 3D-consistent pose representation, we compare with a 2D keypoints-based pipeline (extracted using DWPose~\cite{DWPose} and denoted as \textit{w/ 2D Pose}).
-Specifically, we implement the 2D augmentation strategy as close as to the 3D version, with similar figure settings and same augmentation ratio of 0.8.
+As mentioned in the main paper, we implement the 2D augmentation strategy as close as to the 3D version, with similar figure settings and same augmentation ratio of 0.8.
 Faces and hands are also augmented identically to the 3D version and retargeting logic from~\cite{Unianimate-dit} are applied during inference.
-All model architectures keep the same using \textit{full-context pose injection} and \textit{P-RoPE}.
-As shown in Table~\ref{tab:poseablation}, the estimation noise and the \textit{2D-3D mismatch} noise introduced by the pipeline significantly undermine the model's performance in the self-driven subset of our challenging Studio-Bench, which involves a high ratio of complex motions.
+As shown in Table~\ref{tab:ablation}, the estimation noise and the \textit{2D-3D mismatch} noise introduced by the pipeline significantly undermine the model's performance in the self-driven subset of our challenging Studio-Bench, which involves a high ratio of complex motions.

 For the cross-driven subset, 2D pose can easily lead to distorted limbs in generation especially when the 1.3B model have difficulty transferring motion to a significant different reference image, as seen in case (1) of Figure~\ref{fig:ablationpose}.
 Case (2) indicates that when model needs to distinguish the front and back of limbs, the inherent ambiguity of 2D pose can result in incorrect pose interpretations.
 Qualitative results from the cross-driven subset and quantitative results from the self-driven subset together demonstrate the overall effectiveness of our proposed 3D-based solution.
 Figure~\ref{fig:ablationret} can also demonstrate the unreasonable scaling factors introduced by 2D-based retargeting process during the inference step, which we will discuss in the next section of retarget ablations.